-You don’t need to rely on the professionals to promote your game.
-Whether you realize it or not, the way your game is being reviewed by its players is making an impact on the way people choose to interact with you.
+You don’t need to rely on professionals to promote your game.
+Whether you realize it or not, the way your game is being reviewed by its players impacts how people choose to interact with you.

-BrightLocal found that the average customer reads 10 reviews before they feel that they are able to trust the business.
-They also found that 91% of consumers mentioned that positive reviews would make them more likely to use a business.
-This makes sense - you wouldn’t go to a restaurant that had bad ratings, would you?
+BrightLocal found that the average customer reads ten reviews before they feel they can trust the business.
+They also found that 91% of consumers mentioned that positive reviews make them more likely to use a company.
+This makes sense - you wouldn’t go to a restaurant with bad ratings, would you?

 Let’s look at an example.
-You’re wanting to find out more information about buying sunscreen that will be good for your upcoming trip.
-You research two that you’ve heard of before, and find that one has a lot of good reviews and another that has mixed ratings.
+You want more information about buying sunscreen that will be good for your upcoming trip.
+You research two that you’ve heard of before and find that one has a lot of good reviews and another that has mixed ratings.
 If these are your only options, which one would you purchase?
 If you’re like most people, you’ll pick the sunscreen that is best rated.
-After all, if the first sunscreen was a good product it would have better reviews, right?
+After all, if the first sunscreen was a good product, it would have better reviews, right?

-These reviews can be very valuable for your game.
+These reviews can be precious for your game.
 BrightLocal’s statistics show that people are probably researching you before deciding to become a customer, so you need to use these reviews to market yourself.

 Use any positive reviews you have for social proof in your marketing.
-Try featuring reviews that paint you in a positive light on your website, or give them a shout out on social media.
-Don’t forget that your responses to any reviews will also affect how potential players perceive your game and company, as a high 97% of consumers also read businesses’ replies as well.
+Try featuring reviews that paint you in a positive light on your website, or give them a shout-out on social media.
+Don’t forget that your responses to any reviews will also affect how potential players perceive your game and company, as a high 97% of consumers also read businesses’ replies.

 You want an attractive brand image, so use what you’ve got to your advantage and work to paint yourself in a positive light.

-You know that trust is essential to get people to invest in your brand.
-But sometimes you need to prove that you’re worth investing in.
-Awards are an amazing form of social proof, as they show that you’re a recognized company within your industry.
+Trust is essential to get people to invest in your brand.
+But sometimes, you need to prove that you’re worth investing in.
+Awards are a fantastic form of social proof, as they show that you’re a recognized company within your industry.

-If you’ve received an award that is a seal of approval within your industry then it is a valuable addition to list on your platforms that your audience visits.
-It reveals that there is a group with high authority who believes in your brand, and can be more powerful than reviews by players alone.
+If you’ve received an award that is a seal of approval within your industry, then it is a valuable addition to list on your platforms that your audience visits.
+It reveals that there is a group with high authority who believes in your brand and can be more potent than reviews by players alone.

-Also consider mentioning brands you have collaborated with before on your platforms to demonstrate your level of trust amongst other well-known platforms.
+Also, consider mentioning brands you have collaborated with on your platforms to demonstrate your level of trust amongst other well-known platforms.

 With the right strategy, social media can make your brand stand out among the masses and help you grow into a leading figure in your industry.
 Get all the tips you need to know in our ultimate guide here: Your Must-Have Guide for Social Media Marketing!

-Using the power of recommendations can be an incredibly strong way to communicate to your audience that you are a brand that’s trusted and worth investing in.
-Social proof proves that people are more likely to follow what the crowd is saying about a brand, and you should be using this to your advantage.
+Using the power of recommendations can be incredibly strong to communicate to your audience that you are a trusted brand worth investing in.
+Social proof proves that people are likelier to follow what the crowd is saying about a brand, and you should use this to your advantage.

 It can be difficult to generate positive recommendations, especially if you are a small gaming studio.
-As we mentioned earlier, you should be using any positive reviews or awards you’ve already received to encourage your audience's trust.
-However, you should also be considering investing in influencer marketing to give your brand the edge to convince your audience to convert.
-Let the marketing strategy experts handle your marketing needs while you focus on your game.
+As we mentioned, you should use any positive reviews or awards you've already received to encourage your audience's trust.
+Let the marketing strategy experts at Game Marketing Genie handle your marketing needs while you focus on your game.